kikobar/org.openbravo.kikobar.banqup/README.md

   * Post the invoice to the Banqup API for the creation of the corresponding invoice in Banqup.
   * Display the response from the Banqup API, confirming the success or failure of the request.
   * If the requests is successful, a new invoice will be created with status 'Draft' in the Banqup portal, so that it could be further processed on that system.

+**Credits**

+* This script is heavily inspired by python-billtobox-api by alexander-schillemans available at: https://github.com/alexander-schillemans/python-billtobox-api